Do nothing cake is an unbelievably moist cake with a whopping tropical flavor.

 - Don’t over-bake the cake!
 Otherwise, it won’t have its signature moistness.

-- Store the cake at room temperature in the fridge for 3 to 5 days.
+- Store the cake at room temperature or in the fridge for 3 to 5 days.
 Be sure it’s covered at all times.

 - For a longer shelf-life, store the cake in an air-tight container in the freezer.
 You can either freeze the entire cake or slice it beforehand, so it’s easier to thaw individual servings.
 Frozen cake will keep well for up to 3 months.

 - To thaw frozen cake, place it on the counter or in the fridge until soft.

 - The combination of coconut, pineapple, and nuts give this cake such a lovely tropical flavor.
 You know what else tastes good with those flavors?
 Cherries!